 Central Park Road Residence by Studiofour

-This minimalist single-story home located in Melbourne, Australia, has been designed in 2019 by Studiofour.
+Central Park Road Residence is a minimalist single-story home located in Melbourne, Australia, designed in 2019 by Studiofour.

 Photography courtesy of Studiofour